 The historic Market Hall on Earle Street has recently undergone an extensive £3m programme of refurbishment, breathing new life into the Grade II listed building.
 The Victorian building’s large archways have been opened up as entrances and fitted with glazed doors, while external repairs have been made to the brickwork.
 The interior has also had a makeover to make the units more in keeping with the building’s rich history.

-With a planned opening date of 17 May and an official launch earmarked for 21 June, the redeveloped Market Hall will host a variety of eateries, artisans and makers.
-Traders confirmed include family-run Mini Beans Coffee and Jordy’s Pizza.
-Northwich-based firm The Salty Dog are taking on the bar with their new venture, The Crewe Dog, offering craft beers and real ale.
-Other traders include Mighty Burger Club, Casa Mexica and Nature’s Street Chef, specialising in vegan street food from around the world.
-With a feast of traders and activity, the new Market Hall looks set to become the big cheese in Crewe.
+The redeveloped Market Hall hosts a variety of eateries, artisans and makers including family-run Mini Beans Coffee and Jordy’s Pizza, Northwich-based firm The Salty Dog, Mighty Burger Club, Casa Mexica and Nature’s Street Chef, specialising in vegan street food from around the world.